Polyanyanwu/graces-buffet-pp4/README.md

 ![Upcoming Events](/docs/images/features/upcoming_booking.png)

-If a user decides to edit the booking, a page is displayed with the current booking details where the user can change any of the details and get an instant confirmation feedback, email and copy of the email is available at the notifications menu item.
+If a user decides to edit the booking, a page is displayed with the current booking details where the user can change any of the details and get an instant confirmation feedback, email is sent and copy of the email is available at the notifications menu item.
 If the cancel button is clicked, the user is requested to confirm cancellation of the booking, and the booking is cancelled if affirmed.

 #### **Notifications**